 Joe serves as the firm’s Ethics Counsel.
-In this role, he addresses ethics and risk management issues for our 150+ lawyer firm.
+In this role, he addresses ethics and risk management issues for our firm.
 Joe also serves as Chair of the Wisconsin lawyer regulation system’s Board of Administrative Oversight, which monitors the fairness, effectiveness and efficiency of the attorney regulation system in Wisconsin.
 In addition, Joe serves on the State Bar of Wisconsin’s Standing Committee on Professional Ethics.

 Prior to joining von Briesen, Joe was a partner in the Chicago office of Kirkland & Ellis LLP and, earlier in his career, worked in the Civil Division (Torts Branch) of the United States Department of Justice.

 Joe is active in both pro bono and charitable endeavors.
 He is the recipient of the 2019 Seventh Circuit Bar Association Pro Bono & Public Service Award for his pro bono work in the U.S. District Courts of Wisconsin.
 He has also briefed and argued criminal appeals in the U.S. Court of Appeals (Seventh Circuit) and served as class counsel for over 4,000 individuals who resided in state-funded institutions for mental disease who now have the opportunity to move into and receive services in community-based housing (Williams v.
 Quinn, N.D.
 Illinois).
 He was the recipient of the Access Living 2012 “Lead On!”
 Award for representing individuals with mental illness.
 Locally, Joe serves as the Vice Chair of the Pastoral Council of Lumen Christi, a Catholic parish and school in Mequon, Wisconsin.

 - MDL 2179: In re Oil Spill by the Oil Rig Deepwater Horizon (E.D.
 Louisiana): Represented BP in the spill response and multidistrict litigation arising from the explosion of the Deepwater Horizon oil rig on April 20, 2010.